stain/ro-crate-paper/manuscript.md

 The foundation of Linked Data and shared vocabularies also means multiple RO-Crates and other Linked Data resources can be indexed, combined, queried or transformed using existing Semantic Web technologies such as [SPARQL](https://www.w3.org/TR/sparql11-overview) and knowledge graph triple stores.

-Even though an RO-Crate is not required to be published on the Web, this use of mature web technologies means its developers and consumers are not restricted to the Research Object aspects that have already been specified by the RO-Crate community, but can extend and integrate in multiple standardized ways.
+Even though an RO-Crate is not required to be published on the Web, this use of mature web technologies means its developers and consumers are not restricted to the Research Object aspects that have already been specified by the RO-Crate community, but can extend and integrate RO-Crate in multiple standardized ways.

 [^1]: **IRI**s [@doi:10.17487/rfc3987] are a generalisation of *URI*s (which include well-known http/https URLs), permitting international Unicode characters without `%`-encoding, commonly used on the browser address bar and in HTML5.

 ### RO-Crate is a self-described container

-An [RO-Crate is defined](https://www.researchobject.org/ro-crate/1.1/structure.html#ro-crate-metadata-file-ro-crate-metadatajson) as a self-described **Root Data Entity** that describes and contains _data entities_, which are further described using _contextual entities_.
+An [RO-Crate is defined](https://www.researchobject.org/ro-crate/1.1/structure.html#ro-crate-metadata-file-ro-crate-metadatajson) as a self-described **Root Data Entity** that describes and contains _data entities_, which are further described by referencing _contextual entities_.
 A **data entity** is either a _file_ (i.e. a set of bytes stored on disk somewhere) or a _directory_ (i.e. dataset of named files and other directories).
 A file does not need to be stored inside the RO-Crate root, it can be referenced via a PID/IRI.
 A **contextual entity** exists outside the information system (e.g. a Person, a workflow language) and is defined by its metadata.
 The representation of a **data entity** as a set of bytes makes it possible to store a variety of research artefacts including not only data but also, for instance, software and text.

-Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate (_RO Content_ in Figure {@fig:conceptual}), while contextual entities mainly _explain_ the RO-Crate (although this distinction is not a formal requirement).

-The Root Data Entity is a directory, the RO-Crate root, identified by the presence of the **RO-Crate Metadata File** (`ro-crate-metadata.json`) (top of Figure {@fig:conceptual}).
+The Root Data Entity is a directory, the _RO-Crate Root_, identified by the presence of the **RO-Crate Metadata File** `ro-crate-metadata.json` (top of Figure {@fig:conceptual}).
 This is a JSON-LD file that describes the RO-Crate, its content and related metadata using Linked Data.
 JSON-LD is a W3C standard RDF serialisation that has become popular as it is easy to read by humans while also offers some advantages for data exchange on the Internet.
-JSON-LD is the preferred and widely supported format by RO-Crate tools and community.
+JSON-LD, a subset of the widely supported and well-known JSON format, has tooling available for many [programming languages](https://json-ld.org/#developers).

 The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) are `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` — additional metadata are frequently added to entities depending on the purpose of the particular RO-Crate.